stefanocarpin/MRTP/README.md

      colcon build

 Important: to run the examples using Gazebo, you need to set the environment variable GAZEBO_MODEL_PATH.
-Assuming you downloaded the files in your home, you should set
+Assuming you downloaded or cloned the repository in your home, you should set

      export GAZEBO_MODEL_PATH=~/MRTP/MRTP/src/gazeboenvs/models:$GAZEBO_MODEL_PATH